-The above does NOT necessarily cover the larger sizes of LED, only up to 5mm.
-If you can, check the actual LED specification sheets if your LED are anything but "normal types" for model railway use!
+The above does not necessarily cover the larger sizes of LED - only up to 5mm.

+If you can, check the actual LED specification sheets if your LEDs are anything but "normal" types for model railway use.

+Incandescent bulbs:

-Incandescent bulbs: These vary quite a lot, however the figures below are pretty safe.
-ALWAYS run incandescent bulbs off DC for long life, and try to supply them at no more than 75% of their rated voltage.
-They will look better, run cooler and last a LOT longer
+These vary quite a lot.
+However, the figures below are pretty safe.
+Always run incandescent bulbs off DC for a long life and try to supply them at no more than 75% of their rated voltage.

+They will look better, run cooler and last a lot longer.

-For normal grain of rice or grain of wheat bulbs, allow 50mA
+For normal grain of rice or wheat bulbs, allow 50mA.

-For small threaded base bulbs sold by most brands, allow 75mA
+For small threaded base bulbs sold by most brands, allow 75mA.

-For any other lamp or light bulb, particularly automotive types, check before using-they will be a huge variety ratings, and can draw up to several amps each!
+For any other lamp or light bulb, particularly automotive types, check before using - there will be a huge variety of ratings and they can draw up to several amps each!